-Hamburger SV vs Darmstadt
+Hamburger SV vs Darmstadt by Gustav

 Hamburger SV had every chance to walk away with something last weekend when the team visited Werder Bremen on Sunday evening and even though they took the lead in sixth minute with a goal from Gregoritsch, the side stood defeated with narrow 2:1 result.
 Their hosts were more concrete and managed to level up the result in 41st via Kruse.

 Second halftime was quite equal, but once again players of Werder were more concrete and risked more when needed, getting the victory with a goal from Kainz in 75th minute, even though the final result could have been different on some other day.
 With this defeat, the team failed to get some distance in points in comparison to relegating worried Augsburg sitting now just a point above the team placed at play-out position.

 Hosts will be playing in 4-2-3-1 formation with Wood as central striker, plus Kostic, Holtby and Hunt as offensive midfielders.
 Central defender Kyriakos Papadopoulos returns back from suspension here, while the hosts can't count at injured goalkeeper Rene Adler (19/0), offensive Nicolai Muller (24/5) and central midfielder Albin Ekdal (20/1).
 Central defender Johan Djourou (14/0) is doubtful but should be fine before the game.

 After a run of four consecutive defeats, players of Darmstadt managed to improve last Sunday evening and take a bit unexpected three pointer in front of own fans against Schalke with a narrow 2:1 victory.
 They opened the game well and took the lead in eleventh minute via Vrancic.